bregman-arie/devops-exercises/common-qa.md

 ### How do I become a better DevOps Engineer?

-That's even a better question than the previous one.
+That's even a better question than the previous one.<br>
-I don't know to answer this but what I feel works for me is to read, practice and share.
-One of the reasons this project was created.
+I don't have a definitive answer for this question, but what I feel works for me is to read, practice and share (One of the reasons this project was created).<br>
 I've gathered some resources, on different topics, [here](http://devopsbit.com/devops-resources)

 ### Why most of the questions don't have answers?